Mahmoud-ma2103840/pomodoro-app/README.md

 # Pomodoro Timer

 ## Description
 The Pomodoro Timer is a desktop application designed to help improve productivity by using the Pomodoro technique.
-Created in July 2021, this application provides a simple and effective way to manage time with work sessions and breaks, promoting sustained concentration and preventing burnout.
+Created in May 2021, this application provides a simple and effective way to manage time with work sessions and breaks, promoting sustained concentration and preventing burnout.

 ## Features
 - Simple and attractive tomato-themed GUI.